Moving to Bosnia and Herzegovina

-English isn’t always widely spoken but the younger generations are becoming more fluent, as they learn it as a second language at school.
+English isn’t always widely spoken but the younger generations are becoming more fluent as they learn it as a second language at school.
 Expats will discover that local people are warm, vibrant and generous, which helps foreigners in settling down in a new country.
-Expats who take the time to learn at least a few phrases of Bosnian, Croatian or Serbian will find that they will develop a deeper appreciation of the local culture.
+Expats who take the time to learn at least a few phrases of Bosnian, Croatian or Serbian will find that they develop a deeper appreciation of the local culture.
 It is also important for expats to remember that the majority of Bosnians are Muslim or Serbian Orthodox so it is advisable to dress modestly and behave conservatively, especially in rural parts of the country.

 Obtaining the correct visa or work permit for Bosnia and Herzegovina is a long process and expats need to prepare themselves for the bureaucratic backlogs.
 Due to the country’s high unemployment figures, trailing spouses might have some difficulty in securing a job in their field, so it’s best to be flexible and open-minded.

-Bosnia and Herzegovina is not the ideal expat destination for those with children as there are very few international schools in the country, all of which are located in Sarajevo.
+Bosnia and Herzegovina is not the ideal expat destination for those with children as there are very few international schools in the country, most of which are located in Sarajevo.
 The standard of healthcare is not up to the standard that expats from North America or Western Europe would be accustomed to.
 There is a shortage of medical staff in Bosnia and Herzegovina and while there are a few good private hospitals in the country, it is best that expats invest in a health insurance policy that covers them for treatment abroad.